colorbynumbers/colorbynumbers_desktop/README.md

 1. Start the program.
 2. Browse a picture or photo of your choice.
-3. Makes some configurations and press start.
+3. Make some configurations and press start.
     :sparkles:magic:sparkles:
 4. Press export and print it.
 5. Color your photo and enjoy! :smile: